 - 3 1/2 cups beef stock divided

-- 1 medium yellow onion diced
+- 1 onion medium, white or yellow, diced

-- 1 tablespoon minced garlic
+- 1 tablespoon garlic minced

 - 1/2 cup black coffee

-- 1 tablespoon brown sugar
+- 1 tablespoon dark brown sugar

-- 2 tablespoons cider vinegar
+- 2 tablespoons apple cider vinegar

-Place the chiles in a cast-iron skillet over medium-low heat and toast until fragrant, about 2 minutes per side.
+- Place the chiles in a cast-iron skillet over medium-low heat and toast until fragrant, about 2 minutes per side.
 Be careful not to burn as that will turn the chiles bitter.
 Place toasted chiles in a bowl and cover them with boiling water and soak until soft, about 20 minutes, turning once or twice.

-Heat corn tortilla in the dry skillet to toast, about 1 minute on each side.
+- Heat corn tortilla in the dry skillet to toast, about 1 minute on each side.
 Remove from heat and puree to fine crumbs in a blender or food processor.
 Set aside.

-Add remaining 2 teaspoons olive oil to the skillet and add onion and garlic and cook, stirring, until just starting to brown, about 2 minutes.
+- Add remaining 2 teaspoons olive oil to the skillet and add onion and garlic and cook, stirring, until just starting to brown, about 2 minutes.
 Add to slow cooker.